microservices-api/kubernetes-microprofile-lab/README.md

 We will use IBM Cloud Private's internal Docker registry to host our image.
 This allows our image to remain secured on-premises, while being available to your enterprise.
 You can control which Kubernetes namespace they are available under.

-1. Log in to your private image registry using the provided credentials:
+1. Log in to your private image registry using the provided credential (admin/admin):
     ```bash
     docker login mycluster.icp:8500
     ```